alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 Size PCASM is currently undefined.

-For transport encryption of content,
-Size PCASM **SHOULD NOT** be observable.
+For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.

-### Descriptive PCASM
+### Metadata PCASM

-Descriptive PCASM
+Metadata PCASM
 is data
-that offers an attacker
+that reveals
-a better than 50-50 guess
+information regarding
-regarding the value of
+the thematic
-any individual bit of metadata that may reveal the thematic nature of the content, e.g. group-chat titles.

-### Examples of PCASM
+or partial
+nature of the content.

-Information which would be PCASM would include, non-exclusively:
+Metadata PCASM would include, non-exclusively:

-1. The content is "Hello, world."
-1. The content is definitely 13 bytes long
+1. The conversation title is "Example Greetings"
-1. The content starts with the word "Hello"
 1. The content contains the substring "ello"
 1. The content does not contain the word "Goodbye"
 1. The content contains a substring from amongst the following set: ...
 1. The content does not contain a substring from amongst the following set: ...
-1. The top bit of the first byte of the content in ASCII encoding, is zero
-1. The MD5 hash of the content is 080aef839b95facf73ec599375e92d47
 1. The hash of the content exists amongst the following set of hashes: ...
 1. The hash of the content does not exist amongst the following set of hashes: ...
 1. The content was matched by a machine-learning classifier with the following training set: ...

-### Examples of non-PCASM
+### Examples of Non-PCASM

 Information which would not be PCASM would include, non-exclusively: